 Amy Murphy is a litigator with an emphasis in complex civil, white collar, and appellate litigation.
-She has served as counsel in a variety of matters, including cases involving claims of breach of contract, breach of fiduciary duty, theft of trade secrets, violation of noncompetition clauses, legal malpractice, and civil theft.
-She has experience representing clients in cases involving claims of sexual abuse, automotive supply chain litigation, and high stakes business disputes.
-She has represented clients in state and federal government investigations.
+She has served as counsel in a variety of matters, including cases involving claims of breach of contract, breach of fiduciary duty, shareholder oppression, theft of trade secrets, violation of noncompetition clauses, legal malpractice, and civil theft.
+She represents clients in high stakes business disputes, automotive supply chain litigation, and cases involving allegations of sexual abuse.
+She has defended clients in investigations by state and federal enforcement agencies.

 Amy has experience in all aspects of civil litigation, including taking and defending depositions, drafting dispositive motions, preparing witnesses for examination, arguing motions, and conducting document collection and review.
 She participated on a trial team in a complex, multi-party case in federal court involving allegations of theft, partnership, and breach of contract.